 On the day of the student's return to school, parents/carers should accompany the student for a 'Return to School' interview where the incident should be discussed.
-Expectations will be made clear, and if needed further strategies put in place to support the student and prevent future incidents A restorative conversation should take place during this time.
+Expectations will be made clear, and if needed further strategies put in place to support the student and prevent future incidents A restorative conversation should take place during this time. and made clear to the student that such behaviour is unacceptable.
 They should be in the right frame of mind to return to school that day.
-If this is not the case and it is clear that the student is not regulated enough to discuss the incident then they may be asked to return home with their parent/carer and the exclusion extended.
+If this is not the case and it is clear that the student is not regulated enough to discuss the incident does not accept that they made the wrong choice, then they may be asked to return home with their parent/carer and the exclusion extended.